microsoft/W32Time/README.md

 ### Description

-Windows includes a PTPv2 (IEEE 1588v2) slave in the following versions of Windows:
+Windows includes a PTPv2 (IEEE 1588v2) subordinate in the following versions of Windows:

 - Windows 10 October 2018 Update (and later)
 - Windows Server 2019 (and later)